 Just thread the tomatoes on slim bamboo skewers…mine were 8 inches long and quite thin, almost like long toothpicks.
 Heavier skewers will be too thick for tiny cherries.
 I kept the little tops on for fun, but you probably want to remove them, they look pretty but don’t taste good.

-A quick brushing with a good olive oil and vinegar marinade is all they need.
+Brush them lightly with a good olive oil and vinegar marinade.

 - 8 inch thin bamboo skewers